A CLOSER LOOK: Numerous drownings in NWA waters over the years

-NORTHWEST ARKANSAS (KNWA) — The lives of many people have been lost in natural bodies of water across Northwest Arkansas.
+NORTHWEST ARKANSAS (KFTA) — The lives of many people have been lost in natural bodies of water across Northwest Arkansas.

 Fourth of July weekend is always a popular time for people to dive into the local lakes, creeks and rivers, but officials warn that many people have died in local water and that precautions must be taken to stay safe.